 In case you need to stop the car for an emergency repair on the highway, try your best to take it to a place far from the highway.
 Try not to park the vehicle on the shoulder of the road for repair if any other option exists.
 Very importantly make sure to turn on the hazard light and keep the reflective sign boards safely on the road (reflective sign boards should be there in every car.
 Please check inside the dickey).

 Mostly you can avoid using sudden breaks by driving safely on the road, unless someone else force you to do so by his mistake or if something unexpectedly happens on the road, for example a stray dog jumps in front of the vehicle.
 If at all you are forced to apply sudden break, you should avoid slamming the brakes because it might cause skidding the vehicle.
 If your vehicle has ABS, it will protect skidding to an extent.
 If it skids, you should steer the car in the direction of the skid while gradually applying brakes to avoid accident.

 15. Avoiding risk of accident due to someone else's fault

-signal and try to enter the traffic in the perpendicular lane.
+The same is applicable in signalized junctions and roundabouts.
+In a signal there are chances that vehicles might overcome a red signal and try to enter the traffic in the perpendicular lane.
 It is always advisable to give an eye to the left to watch for people knowingly or unknowingly breaking the rule.